Kick your summer s’mores or homemade hot cocoa up a notch with these Healthy Dark Chocolate Marshmallows!

 - Store in the fridge in a covered container.

 Makes about 25-30 marshmallows, depending on how big you slice them.

 Option: for mini marshmallows, prepare a 9x13 inch pan and spread the fluff thinner.

-Shared at A Dish of Daily Life, the Better Baker, Blogghetti, the Deliberate Mom, Free From Farmhouse, Happy & Blessed Home, I Say Nomato, Ilka’s Blog, J for Joiner, Juggling Real Food & Real Life, Knock It Off Kim, Miz Helen’s Country Kitchen, the Mommy Mix, Morsels of Life, My Pinterventures, Nourishing Joy, Organic 4 Greenlivings, Pint Sized Baker, Pistachio Project, Raising Homemakers, Urban Naturale, Vegetarian Mamma, Denise Designed, The Modest Mom Blog, Written Reality.
+Shared at A Dish of Daily Life, the Better Baker, Blogghetti, Free From Farmhouse, Happy & Blessed Home, I Say Nomato, Ilka’s Blog, Juggling Real Food & Real Life, Knock It Off Kim, Miz Helen’s Country Kitchen, the Mommy Mix, Morsels of Life, My Pinterventures, Nourishing Joy, Pint Sized Baker, Raising Homemakers, Urban Naturale, Vegetarian Mamma, Denise Designed, The Modest Mom Blog, Written Reality.